allmonday/resolver-vs-graphql/README-en.md

 You can easily refactor GraphQL code using the Resolver pattern.
 This process does not require much mental effort and will even streamline various codes.

-Therefore, for the scenario of **internal front - end to back - end API docking within a project**, the Resolver pattern is a reliable choice.
+Therefore, for the scenario of **internal frontend to backend API docking within a project**, the Resolver pattern is a reliable choice.

 `ab -c 50 -n 1000`